fengxia41103/myblog/content/thoughts/nursing.md

 Tags: dementia
 Slug: nursing home evaluation
 Author: Feng Xia
-Status: Draft

-Due to Dad's deterioating condition, nursing home becomes a necessary option that we can consider as a way to handle this situation.
-The following are notes most based on recollection and first impression that they are likely biased and are certainly opinionated.
+Due to Dad's deterioating condition, nursing home becomes a necessary option that we must consider as a way to handle this situation.
+The following are notes most based on recollection and first impression so that they are likely biased and are certainly opinionated.

 Sites visited: